abol313/Ighamat24-training/TodoVueJs/README.md

 + + Undone Todos,
 + + Dead Todos (the due time exceeded but no doing in that todo)
 + Sort base of last edit time of any todo asc/desc
-+ Sort base of due time time of any todo asc/desc
++ Sort base of due time of any todo asc/desc
 + Sort base of done time of any todo asc/desc
 + You can create a new todo :) + some validation over inputs
 + You can edit the past todo :) +  some validation over inputs